Coronae of relatively hyperbolic groups and coarse cohomologies: Generalized coarse cohomology theory

 \end{enumerate} \end{definition}

 \begin{proposition} The coarse cohomology $HX^*(-)$, the coarse $K$-theory $KX^*(-)$ and the $K$-theory of the reduced stable Higson corona $K_*(\rsHig(-))$ are generalized coarse cohomology theories.
-Especially, $KX^*(-)$ and $HX^*(-)$ are respectively the coarsening of the $K$-theory and the compactly supported Alexander-Spanier cohomology. \end{proposition} \begin{proof} The statements for $HX^*$ are proved in \cite{MR1147350}, those for $K_*(\rsHig(-))$ are proved in \cite{MR2225040} and \cite{WillettThesis}.
+Especially, $KX^*(-)$ and $HX^*(-)$ are respectively the coarsening of the $K$-theory and the Alexander-Spanier cohomology with compact supports . \end{proposition} \begin{proof} The statements for $HX^*$ are proved in \cite{MR1147350}, those for $K_*(\rsHig(-))$ are proved in \cite{MR2225040} and \cite{WillettThesis}.
 See Proposition~\ref{prop:K-theory-of-sHig-is-cohomology}.
 The statements for $KX^*$ are proved in Section~\ref{sec:coarse-k-thoery}. \end{proof}